Bvngee/bvngee.com/src/content/writing/self-hosting-dns-and-dhcp.md

 then it will simply pass it on to whatever the backup server is, caching the result.

-This can be useful for two *main* reasons, that being caching DNS queries made in your local network onto a server that is local and therefore faster, and overriding
+This can be useful for two _main_ reasons, that being caching DNS queries made in your local network onto a server that is local and therefore faster, and overriding domain names of your choosing to an IP address of your choosing.

 The tool I used for this purpose is called [dnsmasq](https://thekelleys.org.uk/dnsmasq/doc.html).